babylonchain/covenant-signer/docs/deployment.md

 **For a production system, we strongly recommend that the bitcoind Offline Wallet and Full Node are distinct bitcoind instances operating on different hosts**.
-For a PoC setup, one bitcoind instance can serve as both the entities, or both bitcoind instances can run on the same host.
+For a PoC/testnet setup, one bitcoind instance can serve as both the entities, or both bitcoind instances can run on the same host.

 ## 2. bitcoind setup (applies to both Offline Wallet and Full Node)